citiesense/docs/pages/03-Pages.md

 ## What are Pages?

-Use Pages to manage, track and share the status of different neighborhood assets in your community's neighborhood.
+Use Pages to manage, track and share the status of different neighborhood assets in your community.

 Every record you add to your account has it's own unique URL and associate webpage, or "Page".
 This is an important aspect of the platform.
 Whether you and your team are using the account to inventory *tree pits* along a main street or to track commercial space and the different *Businesses & Attractions* occupying storefronts, Pages will help you centralize the information about these assets and share the information with your community.